HCL-TECH-SOFTWARE/commerce-react-barcode-scanner-asset/README.md

   For more details,refer the ImplementationGuide_BarcodeScanSearch.docx file

 ## Update Aug-2022
-• react-webcam-barcode-scanner has been deprecated earlier year.
+• react-webcam-barcode-scanner library has been deprecated earlier this year.
 Customers using this asset should use react-qr-barcode-scanner library. <BR/>
 • Supported Browser details given at https://www.npmjs.com/package/react-qr-barcode-scanner